 Profitability is at the heart of every successful business, so, the ability to measure and predict future profitability is critical.

-Once you have the cashflow model in place, the next step is monitoring and optimising the model to meet current operating realities.
-For instance, you must factor in customers who miss payments, sales strategies that do not materialise, or unexpected business expenses that come out of the blue.
+Once you have the cash flow model in place, the next step is monitoring and optimizing the model to meet current operating realities.
+For instance, you must factor in customers who miss payments, sales strategies that do not materialize, or unexpected business expenses that come out of the blue.

 CFO partners are instrumental in accurately monitoring results in real-time and helping you identify areas of process improvement to enhance your cash position.